 At fencing tournaments, take time to meet new people, visit different cities and see what they have to offer.
 Many lasting friendships have been formed between fierce competitors.
 Enjoy the full experience of competition by taking advantage of all the opportunities for growth.

 Fencing – the Game

-Fencing compete on a metal strip, or piste, which measures approximately 2 meters wide and 14 meters long.
+Fencing compete on a metal strip, or piste, which measures approximately two meters wide and 14 meters long.
 Points (or touches) scored in a bout are registered on an electronic scoring machine.
-The machine receives an electrical impulse when the spring tip of the foil or epee is depressed or, in Saber when there adequate contact with the opponent by the blade.
+The machine receives an electrical impulse when the spring tip of the foil or epee is depressed or, in saber when there adequate contact with the opponent by the blade.
 The strip is grounded to prevent touches being accidentally scored on the playing surface.

-In the preliminary rounds, each fencing bout is fenced for five touches, with a time limit of 3 minutes.
-In the later rounds, for all events except the Youth events, each bout is fencing to a maximum of 15 touches.
+In the preliminary rounds, each fencing bout is fenced for five touches, with a time limit of three minutes.
+In the later rounds, for all events except the youth events, each bout is fencing to a maximum of 15 touches.
 The bout is separated into three rounds of three minutes, with a one‐minute rest period between rounds.
 In the event that the score is tied when time has elapsed, the referee will randomly determine priority (with a coin toss or equivalent) for one fencer.
 Fencing will continue for one additional minute.
 The first touch to score ends the bout.
 If the score remains tied at the end of the additional minute, the fencer with priority will win.

 In Youth events, the later rounds are fenced best two out of three 5‐touch bouts, of three minutes each, with a one minute rest period between bouts.
 In the event of a tie score at the end of time, the bout will proceed as outlined above.